 I borrow from and build upon this line of papers by forming portfolios of currencies as test assets, sorted by forward discounts as in Lustig, Roussanov, and Verdelhan (2011), dollar betas as in Verdelhan (2018), and a variety of other cross-sections previously identified in the literature (Asness, Moskowitz, and Pedersen (2013), Menkhoff et al. 2011, 2012), and utilize the identified risk factors, namely the HML carry, dollar, and global dollar factors to compare to the intermediary capital shocks.
-My goal is similar to theirs in the sense of trying to find another cross-section of currency returns and risk, but also complements their work as I examine the interplay between the intermediary shocks and their identified factors, and cross-sections of portfolio returns.
-More importantly, given their portfolio based approach at identifying risk factors, their papers do not explicitly identify the economic source of the shocks contained within the HML carry and dollar risk factors or an explanation of the heterogeneous loadings on these shocks in the lens of their affine exchange rate models.
-Lustig and Verdelhan (2007), Hassan (2013), Ready, Roussanov, and Ward (2015), Richmond (2016), and Jiang (2018) provide a variety of explanations for the cross-section of carry trade returns due to consumption risk, country size, commodity exporters, trade networks, and fiscal risks, respectively, and I look to add to this literature by examining whether intermediary capital risk can also provide an economic explanation of the carry trade.
-The economic interpretations behind dollar betas and the shocks contained in the dollar and global dollar factors are less widely studied and I approach both from the lens of financial intermediaries.
+I employ portfolios to reduce the influence of idiosyncratic country-specific risk and combine portfolios from this diverse set of cross-sections in order to assess whether financial intermediaries serve as a source of systematic global risk that is present in exchange rate risk My goal is similar to theirs in the sense of trying to find another cross-section of premia. currency returns and risk, but also complements their work as I examine the interplay between the intermediary shocks and their identified factors and cross-sections of portfolio returns.
+More importantly, given their portfolio-based approach of identifying risk factors, their papers do not explicitly identify the economic source of the shocks contained within the HML carry and dollar risk factors or an explanation of the heterogeneous loadings on these shocks in the lens of their affine exchange rate models.
+Lustig and Verdelhan (2007), Hassan (2013), Ready, Roussanov, and Ward (2015), Richmond (2016), Daniel, Hodrick, and Lu (2017), and Jiang (2018) provide a variety of explanations for the cross-section of carry trade returns due to consumption risk, country size, commodity exporters, trade networks, equity risk, and fiscal risks, respectively, and I look to add to this literature by examining whether intermediary capital risk can also provide an economic explanation of the carry trade.
+The economic interpretations behind dollar betas and the shocks contained in the dollar and global dollar factors are less widely studied and I approach both through the lens of financial intermediaries.